binary-com/deriv-api-docs/docs/languages/javascript/websocket-connection/index.md

 keywords:
   - js
   - websocket-connection
-description: how to setup a WebSocket connection with Deriv api?
+description: A guide on how to set up a WebSocket connection to a WebSocket API on your trading app.
 ---

 :::caution